influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/artifactLocation.md

 withKrbServicePrincipalName(krbServicePrincipalName)
 ```

-KrbServicePrincipalName is the principal name of Kerberos service It must be set if either ccache or keytab is used.
+"KrbServicePrincipalName is the principal name of Kerberos service It must be set if either ccache or keytab is used."

 ### fn hdfs.withKrbUsername